shawncatz/awssh/README.md

 ## Caching

 Maintains a simple cache with expiration (default: 1 day).
-The cache just contains the list of servers' names.
 You can disable the cache by setting the cache value to false in the config file.

 ## Shell Alias